fredzannarbor/agentic-social-feed/README.md

 # Claude Social Feed Plugin

-An AI-powered social feed for book lovers.
-Get personalized literary content from AI personas optimized for your neurochemical benefit.
+An opinionated agentic command-line social feed.
+Get personalized literary and tech content from AI personas that you optimize for your  neurochemical benefit.

 ## Installation